tenzir/zeek-tenzir/README.md

 ### intel.bro

-This script defines the intelligence framework integration.
-The script monitors a file `VAST::intel_filename` (which defaults to `vast.intel`) with intelligence data in the form required by the [intelligence framework][bro-intel-framework].
-If you want to make available new entries to this file to the intelligence framework, set `VAST::insert_intel` to `T`.
-It defaults to `F` because we assume that the intel for VAST has already been made available to the framework separately.

-See the file [vast.intel](vast.intel) for an example intelligence file.
+This script defines the [intelligence framework][bro-intel-framework] integration.
+Whenever new intelligence is added, the script performs a historic intel lookup for the item.
+If there's currently no connection to VAST, then the script queues the item until the connection becomes available again.

 ### main.bro